-Activity in brain networks related to features of depressionApril 3rd, 2012 in Psychology & Psychiatry
+Activity in brain networks related to features of depressionApril 3, 2012 in Medicine & Health / Psychology & Psychiatry

 Depressed individuals with a tendency to ruminate on negative thoughts, i.e. to repeatedly think about particular negative thoughts or memories, show different patterns of brain network activation compared to healthy individuals, report scientists of a new study in Biological Psychiatry.

 The risk for depression is increased in individuals with a tendency towards negative ruminations, but patterns of autobiographic memory also may be predictive of depression.

 When asked to recall specific events, some individuals have a tendency to recall broader categories of events instead of specific events.
 This is termed overgeneral memory and, like those who tend to ruminate, these individuals also have a higher risk of developing depression.